krishaamer/green-filter-research/research/literature/ai.md

 spent on administrative paperwork while providing a support system for analyzing medical data.

+-   @daisywolfWhereWillAI2023 critizes US healthcare’s slow adpotion of technology and predicts AI will help healthcare leapfrog into a new era of productivity by acting more like a human assistant.

 -   @elizastricklandDrChatGPTWill2023

 -   @jeblickChatGPTMakesMedicine2022 suggest complicated radiology
     reports can be explained to patients using AI chatbots.

 -   @HealthPoweredAda health app, “Know and track your symptoms”

 -   @BuoyHealthCheck AI symptom checker,

 -   @womeninaiHowCanAI

 -   @HomeLarkHealth

 -   @stephaniedonaholeHowArtificialIntelligence2021

 -   @calistoIntroductionHumancentricAI2021

 -   @yuanSocialAnxietyModerator2022: “AI assistant advantages are
     important factors affecting the *utilitarian/hedonic* value
     perceived by users, which further influence user willingness to